-Origins of the Marketing xix
+Origins of the Marketing Mix

 The term first appeared in the 1950s, when Harvard professor Neil Borden used it to describe the set of tools used by marketers to shape demand.